tdevere/AppCenterBuildLog/docs/ContactingAppCenterSupport.md

     * When did the issue start to happen?
     * Have you changed anything maybe related before the issue happened?
     * If you revert changes does build succeed?
-    * If we requier, may we run a debub build of your app?
+    * If we require, may we run a debug build of your app?